walter-a-jablonowski/youtube_scanner/README.md

 # YouTube Scanner

-A simple script to scan a YouTube channel for videos, fetch available transcripts, and extract a short business idea per video using an LLM.
+A simple script to scan a YouTube channel for videos, fetch available transcripts, and extract a short summary per video using an LLM.

 - Video discovery and summarization